googleapis/google-cloud-cpp/google/cloud/securesourcemanager/README.md

 # Secure Source Manager API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Secure Source Manager API][cloud-service-docs], a service to Regionally deployed, single-tenant managed source code repository hosted on Google Cloud.
+This directory contains an idiomatic C++ client library for the [Secure Source Manager API][cloud-service-docs].
+Secure Source Manager is a regionally deployed, single-tenant managed source code repository hosted on Google Cloud.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).